opendatamesh-initiative/odm-specification-schema-annotations/docs/site/specifications/sas/quickstart.md

 ## Key Concepts

-### Standards and Specifications
-- **Standard**: A shared set of rules used to describe an entity or process.
-- **Standard Specification**: A formal description of these rules, often versioned.

 ### Schemas and Related Terms
 - **Schema**: A machine-readable structure describing dataset organization.
 - **Schema Annotation**: Metadata embedded in the schema for additional context.
-- **SAS Specification**: A defined set of annotations used across schemas.
+- **Schema Annotation Specification**: A defined set of annotations used across schemas.

 ### Vocabulary and Keywords
 - **Vocabulary**: A collection of keyword definitions identified by a unique URI.